Physician-scientists will be critical to the goal of tackling problems previously thought to be impossible to solve.

 - Program-wide get-togethers for peer-to-peer learning, presentations, and networking.

 Faculty from Stanford University, UCSF, and UC Berkeley eligible to serve as Graduate Student Advisors are eligible to serve as mentors.
 Fellows may also choose to be mentored by a CZ Biohub group or platform leader.
-Mentors will focus on optimizing career development, meeting regularly to guide training, and providing feedback and attending program-wide events and presentations.
+Mentors provide research training opportunities in their laboratories, meet regularly to guide training and career development, and attend program-wide events and presentations.

 The Chan Zuckerberg Biohub Physician–Scientist Fellowship program curriculum will eventually be taught in a peer-to-peer fashion focused on biomedical and clinical research.
 Fellows will determine topics and meeting cadence with a goal of 25 classes in a calendar year.
 Fellows can invite faculty members to teach a class up to once per month, with likely topics including: